o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 U-plane
 ~~~~~~~

-Single Section is the default mode of xRAN packet creation.
+Single Section is the default mode of O-RAN packet creation.
 It assumes
 that there is only one section per packet, and all IQ samples are
 attached to it.
 Compression is not supported.